 Stay up to date

-This page tells you about the suspension of theory tests because of coronavirus.
+This page tells you about theory tests in England during the coronavirus outbreak.

 It will be updated if anything changes.

 Theory tests have restarted in England, with new social distancing and safety precautions in place.

 There’s separate guidance about driving tests in England.

 The Driver and Vehicle Standards Agency (DVSA) has introduced social distancing measures and safety precautions at test centres.

 - using floor markings to keep people 2 metres apart